radiah23/Election-Anomaly-Case-Study--Palm-Beach/README.md

 This is a case study using a simple linear regression model.

 Contributions include :
-- Collaboratig with writing the code for the model
+- Collaborating with the team for writing the code for the model
 - Cleaning the data